zpgis/HPCGIS/README.md

 # iGIS
-iGIS is a  high-performance, intelligent, open source  and cross platform (lin/win/mac) geographical information system (GIS).
+iGIS is a  simple geographical information system (GIS) program.